Mount Nimba Strict Nature Reserve: Ecology

 Mount Nimba Strict Nature Reserve lies within the Guinean Forests of West Africa Biodiversity Hotspot.
-It harbours an especially rich flora and fauna, and it is the home of more than 2000 vascular plant species, 317 vertebrate species, 107 of which are mammals, and to more than 2,500 invertebrate species.
+It harbours an especially rich flora and fauna, and it is the home of more than 2000 vascular plant species, 680 vertebrate species, 132 of which are mammals, and to more than 2,500 invertebrate species.
 The reserve is a subject of biological surveys, because there are still large numbers of unknown species.
-Vertebrates endemic to the reserve include the Nimba viviparous toad (Nimbaphrynoides occidentalis), Lamotte's roundleaf bat (Hipposideros lamottei), and Nimba otter shrew (Micropotamogale lamottei).
-Other rare and endangered animals foudn within the reserve include the West African lion (Panthera leo senegalensis), pygmy hippopotamus (Choeropsis liberiensis), zebra duiker (Cephalophus zebra), and a population of western chimpanzee (Pan troglodytes verus) that use stones for tools.
+Vertebrates endemic to the reserve include the Nimba viviparous toad, Lamotte's roundleaf bat, and Nimba otter shrew.
+Other rare and endangered animals found within the reserve include the West African lion, pygmy hippopotamus, zebra duiker, and a population of western chimpanzee that use stones for tools.
+The reserve has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many bird species.

 Terrestrial ecoregions within the reserve include Western Guinean lowland forest, Guinean montane forest, Guinean forest-savanna mosaic, and West Sudanian savanna.
 The Nimba Range is a part of a distinct freshwater ecoregion with a high portion of endemic aquatic species.

 Terrestrial vegetation varies with altitude and cardinal orientation.